LostLightProjects/jellyfin-skill/README.md

 This skill is a fork of the emby skill that allows audio playback from a Jellyfin server.

 ## Note:
 As far as I am concerned, all bugs have been worked out, and everything works as intended.
 I have had no issues in the last 6+ months of using it.
 If there are any feature requests, feel free to request.
 I will get around to working on it if it is feasable for me.

+UPDATE: Now that Mycroft is mostly gone, we will be working on getting this prepared for OVOS and NEON.
+I haven't had much time to look into everything, and I am focusing on OVOS at the moment.
+Theoretically, they should both work mostly the same as Mycroft.

 ## About
-Stream music from your Jellyfin server using Mycroft!
+Stream music from your Jellyfin server using Mycroft, OVOS & NEON!
 Play all songs by an artist or an instant mix of any artist/album/song in your Jellyfin library.

 This has been tested on Zorin OS 16 (Ubuntu 20.04 LTS), Debian Stable, Fedora Worksation 35 & 36, Lost Light OS using VLC audio backend and PiCroft using Google AIY Voicekit and VLC (VLC is needed for PiCroft - read down below)